jayrambhia/jayrambhia.github.com/_posts/2013-03-29-disparity-maps.markdown

 - minDisparity – Minimum possible disparity value.
 - numDisparities – Maximum disparity minus minimum disparity.
-Thisparameter must be divisible by 16.
+This parameter must be divisible by 16.
 - SADWindowSize – Matched block size.
 It must be an odd number >=1 .
 - disp12MaxDiff – Maximum allowed difference (in integer pixel units) in the left-right disparity check.
 - preFilterCap – Truncation value for the prefiltered image pixels.